olewsaa/Yacht-computer/pat/README.md

 ## Script to control PAT
 Since the computer is running a lot of services related to OpenPlotter and other navigational stuff I do not want to have the Pat relater services running all the time.
 I turn them on when needed and off when no longer used.
 To do this I have written a GUI with start, stop and PID buttons, the latter to check that the services have started.

+There are two set of scrips, one set for the control when only ARDOP is used and another when VARA is used, I start and stop VARA with its icon, and use the pat.start to launch just pat and if necessary flrig and hamlib.
+As said in the beginning, if you run only ARDOP it can run on the same Raspberry as the OpenPlotter services.

+The script pat-control.py is used to launch and test the services for a pure ARDOP setup.
+Maybe this should be cleaned up :)
 It's a combination of Python GUI and bash scripts.

 The script is placed on my desktop with a "Postman Pat" icon (copyrighted ?).

-If you have a dedicated RPi there is no need, just launch the servives at boot time.
+If you have a dedicated RPi there is no need, just launch the services at boot time.
 This is nicely explained in the videos.

 I'm using a Xiegu G90 for which Hamlib (current version March 2022) don't support.
-Howver, flrig support G90 and I'm using hamlib with device 4 which is flrig.
+However, flrig support G90 and I'm using hamlib with device 4 which is flrig.
 I still need to press the "Tune" button after changing frequency as my hamlib build do not support this function.

+##Grid from Signal K
+The code get.grid.py is a Python script to request a position from the Signal K server and convert it to a Grid representation to be used for the current position.
+AFAIK pat will support gpsd, but I would be nice to support Signal K also.
+In this case the position would be updated automatically when a position report is composed.